Exove/exoveless/README.md

 # Basic Starter

 Starter kit for building your site with Next.js and Drupal.
-UI is built with Typescript, Headless UI, Tailwind CSS and InstantSearch.
+UI is built with Typescript, Headless UI, Tailwind CSS.

 ## Get started